shield-xrpfinance/shieldfinance/README.md

 ## 📄 License

-This project is proprietary software owned by Shield Finance Inc.
+This project is proprietary software owned by Shield Yield Vaults Ltd.

 ## 📚 Documentation